Supreme Court of the Netherlands

 What does this mean for other parents?

 This decision of the Dutch Supreme Court is important for parents battling parental alienation, because it means that parental alienation is not rewarded with sole custody.
-That a decision like this goes hand in hand with a supervision order is in the best interest of the child, since otherwise little improvement can be expected.
+The court can choose to continue the joint custody despite the issues between the parents.
+The fact that a decision like this goes hand in hand with a supervision order is in the best interest of the child, since otherwise little improvement can be expected.